mamorneau/node-red-contrib-odbcmj/README.md

   The [`odbc` result array](https://www.npmjs.com/package/odbc#result-array) returned from the query.

-* **`psql`**: <`object`>
+* **`odbc`**: <`object`>

   Contains any key/value pairs that were in the original output and were the key was not an integer.
-The module odbc.js returns a [few useful parameters](https://www.npmjs.com/package/odbc#result-array) but these parameters are not part of the output array and are thus segregated into `msg.psql`.
+The module odbc.js returns a [few useful parameters](https://www.npmjs.com/package/odbc#result-array) but these parameters are not part of the output array and are thus segregated into `msg.odbc`.
 This is to avoid potential issues if looping through the output array using `Object.entries`.